-The lawsuit names 20 major drug companies, including Teva, Pfizer, Mylan and Novartis, and more than a dozen senior executives.
+The lawsuit names 20 major drug companies, including Teva, Pfizer, Mylan, Novartis, and more than a dozen senior executives.
 The complaint accuses the executives of deleting evidence after states started their investigation in 2014.

-Americans pay more for prescription drugs than the people of any other industrialized nation.
+Americans pay more for prescription drugs than people of any other industrialized nation.

 The 465-page lawsuit accuses executives of drug companies of “coordinating consistently to obstruct” probes into drug prices, including the investigation launched by Rep. Elijah Cummings and Sen. Bernie Sanders in 2014.

-The lawsuit claims that competing companies came to agreements that led to price hikes of more than 100 indispensable generics.
+The lawsuit claims that competing companies reached agreements that led to price hikes of more than 100 indispensable generics.
 In some cases, prices were increased by 2,000%.

-Tong said at a news conference that drug prices are “fixed” and that the market is “rigged.”
-The Connecticut Attorney General made a vow to “claw back” some of the money that companies had cheated out of consumers.
+Tong said at a news conference that drug prices are “fixed” and the market is “rigged.”
+The Connecticut Attorney General vowed to “claw back” some of the money that companies had cheated out of consumers.

 The process, Tong said, will likely take years, but he is open to a trial.